moogacs/docs.buf.build/docs/generate/managed-mode.md

 > If the Protobuf file's package declaration conforms to the `PACKAGE_VERSION_SUFFIX` lint rule, the final two path elements are
 > concatenated and included after the `;` element in the `go_package` result.
 The above example generates a Go package with a package
-> declaration equal to `weatherv1`, which makes it easier to import Go definitions from a variety of generated packages that would otherwise
+> declaration equal to `weatherv1`, which enables you to import Go definitions from a variety of generated packages that would otherwise
-> collide (a lot of Protobuf packages contain the `v1` suffix).
+> collide (a lot of Protobuf packages contain the `v1` suffix, for example).

 ##### `except`